Home Maps Resources Calendar About

 White Shoal Lighthouse was automated and its crew removed in 1976, the same year the nearby offshore lights at Lansing Shoal and Grays Reef were de-staffed.

-Though a lengthy boat ride is required to get a close-up view of White Shoal Lighthouse, you can view its beautiful second-order Fresnel, removed from the tower in 1987, at Great Lakes Shipwreck Museum at Whitefish Point.
+Though a lengthy boat ride is required to get a close-up view of White Shoal Lighthouse, you can view its beautiful second-order Fresnel lens, removed from the tower in 1987, at Great Lakes Shipwreck Museum at Whitefish Point.
 Residents of Michigan can order license plates featuring the iconic red-and-white-striped lighthouse set against and blue background.
 A portion of the cost of the plates goes to the Michigan Lighthouse Preservation Grant Fund, which provides money to support lighthouse groups throughout the state.

 In May 2014, White Shoal Lighthouse, deemed excess by the Coast Guard, was made available under the guidelines of the National Historic Lighthouse Preservation Act “to eligible entities defined as Federal Agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes.”
 When a new custodian was not found, the General Services Administration initiated an online auction for the lighthouse on July 15, 2016 with an opening bid of $15,000.
 Five bidders participated in the auction, which ended on September 25, 2015 with a high bid of $110,009.